brianBoolean88/empathai/README.md

 Please note that I did not intend to publish this to an actual website host because I do not plan to keep this project (from my end) online long-term.
 The back-end python script would cost money as it utilizes a GPU for inference model predictions, and as I do not have the relevant funds for this project, I did not upload this project to an actual production website.

+Free services also take too long to compile and provide inference results as they use CPU instead of GPU.

 However, you could utilize my code from my GitHub repository and use FASTAPI, PyTorch, CUDA, Algotranslate, etc. for your own projects if you would like!
 Just please give a little credit :)